jacwellington/mnpopcenter.github.io/README.md

 ### Authoring Workflow

-There are two basic workflow approaches for authoring a blog post.
+There are two basic workflow approaches for authoring blog posts, each with its own advantages.

 #### Method 1: Online via the Github Web Interface

-The advantage of this method is that everything can be done on the Github web site.
-The disadvantage of this method is that you cannot preview your post in its final, rendered format.
+* Pros: Everything can be done from the web.
+* Cons: No way to preview the post.
+* Best for: Very simple posts.
+Posts written externally that you just want to cut and paste in.
+Fixes to existing posts.

 1. Open a browser to this repository.
 1. Navigate into the _posts directory.